 Any company that is the subsidiary of a holding company may surrender its assessed loss for the year to its holding company or its subsidiary (in the proportion of the shareholding held by the holding company in the subsidiary), or between another subsidiary of the holding company, provided that the holding company directly holds 55% or more capital of the subsidiary if one of the companies is a listed company.
 However, if none of the companies is a listed company, the holding requirement is 75% or more.
 The loss can be surrendered for a maximum of three years, and the required holding is for at least five years.
-Surrender of loss is, however, no longer mandatory to avail exemption of inter-corporate dividends in case of companies availing group relief.
-However, such exemption is available in the proportion of shareholding held by the holding company in the subsidiary company.
+Through the latest amendment in the law, exemption for inter-corporate dividends for those group structures that are eligible for group relief has been withdrawn.

 The tax authorities have the power in respect of a transaction between associates to distribute, apportion, or allocate income, deductions, or tax credits between such associates to reflect the income that would have been realised in an arm’s-length transaction.
 Companies are required to maintain specified records and documents for transactions between associates, and tax authorities can require information and documents for such transactions.